Rooting Out Incorrect RIPE Atlas Probe Geolocations: Results

-The majority of violating probes respond from at least 1K miles from their operator-reported geolocation.
+The majority of violating probes respond from at least 1,600~km from their operator-reported geolocation.
 For every <probe, vantage point> pair that violates the SOI constraint, we calculate the minimum error of distance by (1) selecting all VPs that violated SOI, (2) multiplying the minimum observed RTT by SOI, to derive the furthest distance, $d$, a probe could be if it traveled at exactly SOI, (3) calculate the theoretical distance, $d_{theory}$, between our VP and the operator-reported probe location, (4) subtract $d$ from $d_{theory}$, recording the minimum distance error.
-In Figure~\ref{fig:cdf_error}, we plot the distribution of all distance errors; 80\% of distance errors are above 100~miles, and 20\% are over 3,000~miles.
+We analyze the full distribution of distance errors: 80\% exceed 160~km, and 20\% are greater than 4,800~km (see Appendix Figure~\ref{fig:cdf_error}).
 The large distance errors suggest violating probes are likely on different continents, as we discuss in Section~\ref{subsub:case}.

-We find no significant differences between violating probes and non-violating probes when comparing the network type they reside in and their age.